Immigration and California families

 Safe school environment

-• Immigration enforcement officers: Schools are generally prohibited from voluntarily granting immigration enforcement officers access to campus.
+• Immigration enforcement: Schools are generally prohibited from voluntarily granting immigration enforcement officers access to campus.
 They need a judicial warrant or court order.

 • Personal information: Unless explicitly required by law, schools are prohibited from